 Amidst the rush of new artists, Howes’ reputation resulted in him being sought after by some of music’s long-established stars and the radio play lists just kept coming.
 In 2013 alone he mixed radio hits for Deacon Blue, Emin, Jools Holland, Rebecca Fergusson, Kelis, Imelda May and Lisa Stansfield.
 He was also asked to mix Culture Club’s long-awaited comeback album “Tribes”.

-2015 offered a change of pace for Howes.
-Often asked specifically to focus on adapting singles for the radio, he spent a significant part of the year working on full albums.
-That focus was particularly rewarded with The Corrs’ comeback album “White Light” (notably the single “Bring on the Night” which was both playlisted and picked as Radio 2’s track of the day), as well as with debut album albums from Ben Haenow, Kelvin Jones, Jack Pack, various tracks for Fleur East’s debut album ‘Love, Sax and Flasbacks‘ and the pop chantruese Kylie Minogue’s Christmas album.
+Recent years would continue to see Ash garner praise for his work with The Corrs’ comeback album, “White Light” (notably the single ‘Bring On The Night’ which was both playlisted and picked as Radio 2’s track of the day,) as well as with debut albums from Ben Haenow, Kelvin Jones, Jack Pack, various tracks for Fleur East’s debut album ‘Love, Sax and Flashbacks’ and the pop chanteuse Kylie Minogue’s Christmas album.

-In 2016 with Ash mixed Jack Savoretti‘s eagerly anticipated Sophomore album “Sleep No More” including the Radio 2 A listed single “When We Were Lovers”.
-Ash also continued to work with male solo superstar Olly Murs, mixing half of his number 1 selling album “24 Hrs” as well as multiple for tracks for the world’s biggest girl band Little Mix‘s huge worldwide number 1 album “Glory Days”.
-Ash also mixed the first album for the acclaimed Berlin-based New Yorker Sara Hartman after making a huge impression with her track “Monster Lead Me Home,” as well successful radio mixes for Bastille, The Vaults, Passenger, Leanne Rhymes, The Courteeners, Madness, and Temper Trap,
+Ash would also begin to develop a long lasting relationship with Jack Savoretti as he mixed his eagerly anticipated sophomore album, “Sleep No More” including the Radio 2 A-listed single, ‘When We Were Lovers.”
+Ash also continued to work with male solo superstar Olly Murs, mixing half of his number 1 selling album “24 Hrs” as well as multiple tracks for the world’s biggest girl band, Little Mix‘s huge worldwide number 1 album “Glory Days.”
+Ash also mixed the first album for the acclaimed Berlin based New Yorker, Sara Hartman after making a huge impression with her track, ‘Monster Lead Me Home,’ as well as successful radio mixes for Bastille, The Vaults, Passenger, Leanne Rhymes, The Courteneers, Madness and Temper Trap.